kanehekili/PDFMaker/README.md

 ## Prerequisites
 * python 3.x
 * image-magick
-* python-gobject 3.x

 ### Limitations
 Can only convert files that image-magick can.
-So mostly image files, no text files
+So mostly image files, no text files.
+Thunar File Browser does not seem to propagate drop events, so drag'n drop will not work.
+Works with PcManFm Browser

 ### Thanks
 To Erich, whose idea this was